booscaaa/go-paginate/v3/BIND_README.md

 # Query Parameters Bind

-Esta funcionalidade permite fazer bind de query parameters de URLs para structs de paginação de forma simples e eficiente.
+This functionality allows binding URL query parameters to pagination structs in a simple and efficient way.

 ## Funcionalidades